 In Scopy, choose the voltmeter function on the left-side toolbar.
-Select voltmeter.
+Select to enable the voltmeter.
 Carefully check your connections and then attach the battery to the power rail.
 If the voltmeter does not immediately report a value in the range from 8-10 volts, you should disconnect power and search for an error in your construction.